MilaNLProc/simple-generation/README.md

 ### Distributed Inference

 Simple Generation supports DDP to run distributed inference in Single-Node, Multi-GPUs setups.
-Note that a copy of the model will be instantiated in each GPU (instead of smart weights placements across multiple GPUs with `device_map="auto"`), so **each of your GPU will need to have enough space to fit a copy of the model.
+Note that a copy of the model will be instantiated in each GPU (instead of smart weights placements across multiple GPUs with `device_map="auto"`), so **each of your GPU will need to have enough space to fit a copy of the model**.

 The only change you'll need to take is launching your script with `accelerate`.
 E.g.,: